Marijuana is one of the world's most commonly used psychoactive drug.Last updated: June 1, 2018

 What is Marijuana?

-Marijuana is the most commonly used psychoactive drug featuring positive and negative side effects; uses both medically and recreationally.
+People use marijuana both medically and recreationally.
 Currently it is the most commonly used illegal drug, although its legal status has been changing rapidly across the United States.

 The term marijuana is used broadly to describe cannabis, but “marijuana” refers specifically to the combination of dried flowers, subtending leaves and stems of the female cannabis plant.